Gravecat/invictus/src/readme.md

 * **codex** - The codex source folder is where the static game data resides -- it contains factory classes, which generate preset classes for tiles, items, monsters, etc.

+* **combat** - The combat source folder contains most of the code regarding fighting and death.

 * **core** - The core source folder contains the most core and central elements of the game code, which are used almost everywhere -- this includes main program entry, the main game loop, user preferences, error-handling, etc.